warmshao/FasterLivePortrait/README.md

 * Install any additional missing dependencies as needed

 ### Onnxruntime Inference
-* First, download the converted onnx model files from this address and place them in the `checkpoints` folder.
+* First, download the converted onnx model files from [this](https://huggingface.co/warmshao/FasterLivePortrait) and place them in the `checkpoints` folder.
 * If you want to use onnxruntime cpu inference, simply `pip install onnxruntime`.
 However, cpu inference is extremely slow and not recommended.
 Use GPU if possible.
 * The latest onnxruntime-gpu still doesn't support grid_sample cuda, but I found a branch that supports it.
 Follow these steps to install `onnxruntime-gpu` from source:
   * `git clone https://github.com/microsoft/onnxruntime`